LVS Claims Document Doctored in $12B Breach of Contract Case

 Hao claims he would have invested as much as LVS or more into the Macau casino market had he remained part of the deal.

-The Macau Daily Times reports that AAEC recently applied to the Court of First Instance for permission to file the MOU, which was allegedly submitted to DICJ, the Macau gaming regulator, as part of the tender process.
+AAEC recently applied to the Court of First Instance for permission to file the MOU, which was allegedly submitted to DICJ, the Macau gaming regulator, as part of the tender process, The Macau Daily Times reported.
 But LVS claims Weidner’s signature has been illegally transposed onto the MOU from a different document.

 AAEC also has five days to present evidence demonstrating how it acquired the document.
 Meanwhile, the judge requested written testimony from Weidner on the authenticity of the MOU.

 “The majority of the documents used in this case have been copied from originals which none of us have had access to.
-I find it strange that only now this seems to be a problem for the defense,” said lawyer for AAEC Jorge Menezes.
+I find it strange that only now this seems to be a problem for the defense,” said the lawyer of AAEC Jorge Menezes.

 Dismissed in Nevada